ebowman/api-first-hand/README.md

 Running the test is as simple as running a test set from sbt.
 Just type `test` from your `sbt` prompt.

-# Building a Api-First-Hand Plugin
+# Building an Api-First-Hand Plugin

 To build a plugin, do the following: